Caroline Fox Guerin, LMT, MTI

 Caroline Fox Guerin - School Director – LMT 107072, MTI 2550 (Instructor)

-Caroline graduated from A New Beginning School of Massage in Austin, Texas in 2006.
-Continuing education has been a major pursuit throughout her massage career and she continues to expand her massage techniques and knowledge.
-Other certificates obtained include hydrotherapy, aromatherapy, ayurvedic massage and advanced facial massage.
+Caroline is a 2006 graduate of A New Beginning School of Massage in Austin, Texas.
+Continuing education has been a major pursuit throughout her massage career, and she continues to expand her massage techniques and knowledge.
+Other certificates obtained include hydrotherapy, aromatherapy, hot stone massage, cupping, ayurvedic massage and advanced facial massage.
 Caroline appreciates the knowledge imparted by the many teachers and practitioners that have shared their experiences with her and they have been an inspiration to her.
-Caroline has been a home-based massage therapist since her graduation and continues those endeavors today.
-Caroline has a passion for massage that is evident in all phases of her life.
+In November 2017 she was appointed for a six-year term to the Texas Department of Licensing and Regulation (TDLR) Massage Therapy Advisory Board.
+Caroline has also served on several Federation of State Massage Therapy Boards’ (FSMTB) committees, including Standards Committee (Member) 2017, Strategic Planning (Member) 2021, and The Examination Committee (Chairperson) 2019, 2020, 2021 and 2022.
+In 2022 Caroline was appointed to the FSMTB Board of Directors.
+Caroline has a passion for massage that is evident in all phases of her life and career.